Financing Your Education - There is a Way

 - Students admitted to degree-seeking graduate program (Graduate Students-At-Large are not eligible)

-- Maintain at least a 3.0 grade point average (provisional students may be accepted with a GPA between 2.75 and 2.99).
+- Maintain at least a 3.0 grade point average

 - Satisfy enrollment requirements (3-12 hours per semester)